Sylvexia/personal_research/9-23 Personal Research.md

 		- which requires to get `MLIR` attribute right.
 		- Then bridge the tablegen generation tool to have appropriate interface.
 		- Implement the operator manually.
-	- Convert the initializer
+	- Convert the initializer Probably trivial:
+		- Not all weight and bias
 - The above requires a lot of works to do
 	- I still don't have idea how to get the posit interface right.
-	- I have a hard time try to program the posit dialect operation interface.
+	- I have a hard time try to program the posit dialect operation interface last week.
 - Key Technology first, currently too much speculation.
-	- Key concept of the project.
+	- Key concept of the project:
+		- Based on the type, mapping it's operation to {library call/arith}
 # Posit Converter

 ## Value Conversion